On monophonic position sets in graphs: Acknowledgements

 \section{Acknowledgements}

 The first author thanks the University of Kerala for providing JRF.
 The third author gratefully acknowledges funding support from EPSRC grant EP/W522338/1 and London Mathematical Society grant ECF-2021-27 and thanks the Open University for an extension of funding during lockdown.
-The authors thank Dr. Erskine for help with computation of the mp-numbers of cubic cages.
+The authors thank Dr. Erskine for help with computation of the mp-numbers of cubic cages and the anonymous reviewers for their useful feedback.